viamrobotics/docs/docs/tutorials/projects/helmet.md

 Configure your [webcam](/components/camera/webcam/) so that your machine can get the video stream from the camera:

 1. On the [Viam app](https://app.viam.com), navigate to your machine's page.
-   Check that the **Last online** indicator reads "Live"; this indicates that your machine is turned on and that its instance of `viam-server` is in contact with the Viam app.
+   Check that the part status dropdown in the upper left of the page, next to your machine's name, reads "Live"; this indicates that your machine is turned on and that its instance of `viam-server` is in contact with the Viam app.

-2. Click **Create component** in the lower-left corner of the page.
+2. Click the **+** (Create) button next to your main part in the left-hand menu and select **Component**.
    Start typing "webcam" and select **camera / webcam**.
    Give your camera a name.
    This tutorial uses the name `my_webcam` in all example code.